 Handling multiple subscriptions

 If a user is subscribed to several products and more than one product gets back in stock, the simplest approach is sending one e-mail per product.
-Normally users don’t subscribe to many products for stock updates, but it might not be the case for price drop alerts.
+Normally users don’t subscribe to many products for stock updates, but this might not be the case for price drop alerts.

 It might be helpful to group the price updates and send them as a single e-mail.